 Additional eligibility requirements for all applicants:

-- The student must have maintained valid F-1 status
+- The student has current F-1 post-completion OPT status

-- The student must be offered a job by an employer currently using the E-Verify program (See details below)
+- The student's employer must be participating in E-Verify program (See details below)

 - The student must not be self-employed